Rafael-Campos-Gottardo/rafael-website/content/authors/admin/_index.md

     url: https://www.mcgill.ca

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include democracy, authoritarianism, and elections.
+bio: My research interests include democracy, political pyschology, and elections.

 # Interests to show in About widget
 interests: